 - Your family’s annual income is within the Income Eligibility Guidelines set by the USDA Food and Nutrition Service.

-- You are enrolled in a federal, state, or local program that helps students from low-income families (for example, Federal TRIO programs, such as Upward Bound).
+- You are enrolled in a federal, state, or local program that helps students from low-income families (for example, a Federal TRIO program, such as Upward Bound).

 - Your family receives public assistance.